Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Although RBC Wealth Management can trace its roots to 1909 in St. Paul, Minn., it has existed in its current form since 2008.
 The firm originally operated under the name Dain Rauscher, until it was acquired by the Royal Bank of Canada in 2001.

-The firm originates from numerous regional firms across the U.S. that came together to form the wealth management firm, which is now one of the world's largest wealth managers by assets.
+The firm originates from many regional firms across the U.S. that came together to form the wealth management firm, which is now one of the world's largest wealth managers by assets.

 RBC Wealth Management Client Types and Account Minimums